-- · Clarify the consensus rule preventing double-spends. - Clarify what a note commitment opens to in §8.8 'Omission in Zerocash security proof' on p.97. - Correct the order of arguments to COMM in §5.4.7.1 'Sprout Note Commitments' on p.
-64. - · Correct a statement about indistinguishability of JoinSplit descriptions. - Change the Founders' Reward addresses, for the test network only, to reflect the hard-fork upgrade described in [Zcash-Issue2113].
+- · Clarify the consensus rule preventing double-spends. - · Clarify what a note commitment opens to in §8.8 'Omission in Zerocash security proof' on p.99. - · Correct the order of arguments to COMM in §5.4.7.1 'Sprout Note Commitments' on p.
+65. - · Correct a statement about indistinguishability of JoinSplit descriptions. - Change the Founders' Reward addresses, for the test network only, to reflect the hard-fork upgrade described in [Zcash-Issue2113].

-- Explain a variation on the Faerie Gold attack and why it is prevented. - Generalize the description of the InternalH attack to include finding collisions on (a{pk}, ρ) rather than just on ρ . - Rename enforce_i to enforceMerklePath_i.
+- Explain a variation on the Faerie Gold attack and why it is prevented. - Generalize the description of the InternalH attack to include finding collisions on (a{pk}, ρ) rather than just on ρ . - Rename enforce{i} to enforceMerklePath{i}.

-- Specify the security requirements on the SHA-256 compression function in order for the scheme in §5.4.7.1 'Sprout Note Commitments' on p.
-64 to be a secure commitment. - Specify \mathbb{G}2 more precisely. - Explain the use of interstitial treestates in chained JoinSplit transfers.
+- Specify the security requirements on the SHA256Compress function in order for the scheme in §5.4.7.1 'Sprout Note Commitments' on p.
+65 to be a secure commitment. - Specify \mathbb{G}2 more precisely. - Explain the use of interstitial treestates in chained JoinSplit transfers.